sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 * Favorable (good results likely)
 * Unfavorable (bad results likely)
 * Costly (both good and bad results likely)
-* Inconsequential (results that arenít especially good or bad)
+* Inconsequential (results that aren√≠t especially good or bad)

 This calculation does not account for possible circumstances that could change the outcome, such as making additional preparations.